Dhaka University of Engineering & Technology, Gazipur: Library

 The general library has more than 37,000 books and 3,500 eBooks.
 Readers can also access over 3.7 million eJournals.
 The library keeps over 330 periodicals, more than 250 magazines, and thousands of thesis books.
 In addition, more than five popular daily newspapers are available for readers.
-DUET library provides used KOHA based system that provides MARC21/UNIMARC/Z39.50 standard for library information exchange.
-KOHA provides an international standard for DUET central library.
+DUET library uses a KOHA based system that provides MARC21/UNIMARC/Z39.50 standard for library information exchange.
+KOHA provides an international standard for the DUET central library.

 The DUET Institutional Repository (DUET IR) is a platform for educational institutions to store and share digital content like theses and reports, offering search and download capabilities.
 DUET Institutional Repository and Integration with KOHA based DUET Digital Library.

 Library services include lending, reference, photo-copying and document delivery service.
 The library has a computerized information system to provide information about library materials for its members.
 All library services are available to faculty and students.
-Besides, the general library systems each academic discipline maintains rental library from which students can borrow textbooks at a nominal rate for the whole semester.
+Besides the general library system, each academic discipline maintains a rental library from which students can borrow textbooks at a nominal rate for the whole semester.
 Photocopy service is available during office hours at a cost of 50 paisa per page.